AppFair/appfair.github.io/index.md

 ### Catalog Generation

-The catalog is automatically constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` stages and have a released artifact, and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).
+The catalog is automatically constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the reproduction and validation stages and have a released artifact, and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).

 The [fairtool](#fairtool) `fair catalog` command is used to generate the catalog using the GitHub GraphQL API.